CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 }
 {% endhighlight %}

 Besides the styling based on the average speed, there is also styling in the trailing frames.
-The offsets give the effect of a breadcrumb trail where the markers get smaller and less opaque as time passes.
+The offsets give the effect of a breadcrumb trail where the markers get smaller and less opaque as time passes, like ants eating the crumbs.

 Besides `frame-offset` and `value`, you can also use `zoom` in the CartoCSS to style your map.